Pokechu22/WorldDownloader/README.md

 You first need to set up begradle.
 Right now, this can be done by downloading [from this repo](https://github.com/Pokechu22/ForgeGradle-extensions) and then running `gradlew install`.
 Later this'll be put into a maven repo so that it doesn't need to manually be installed, but at this phase in development, it needs to manually be done.

 Once that is set up, you should be able to get everything to work by running `gradlew setupDecompWorkspace build`.
 Hopefully.
-If something doesn't work quite right, it may be a bug with begradle or another part of the build system.
+If something doesn't work quite right, it may be a bug with begradle or another part of the build system; there should be a notification in the most common cases as to what you need to do.

+To compile for a single Minecraft version, run `gradlew :version:build` (for instance, `gradlew :1.11.2-litemod:build`).

 ## What is this branch?